MarcusU/Icenium-iOS-Enterprise-Distribution/README.md

 Icenium-iOS-Enterprise-Distribution
 ===================================

-This is a short example outlining how to publish In-House iOS apps if built in Icenium.
+This is a short guide outlining the steps to publish In-House iOS apps if built in Icenium.
+I could not find any definitive documentation how on to do this (generating the appropriate .plist file was the problem).
 This tutorial assumes you already have your iOS Development Program Enterprise account, and a server to host it on.